SalihTpc/quiz-project/README.md

 # sample-django

-make sure that .env file is created and sample title for .env
+make sure that .env file is created and sample titles below for .env

 SECRET_KEY=